-I figured it would then be easy to find the QS6.2 User Bank sysex file online.
+I figured it would then be easy to find the QS6.2 User Bank sysex file online, but it’s not.

 Searching through my old computer files, I found it on my computer from when I worked on it!

-To load this into your QS synth, you’ll need a MIDI interface for your computer and some MIDI software.
+To load these into your QS synth, you’ll need a MIDI interface for your computer and some MIDI software.
 On Windows, I use Cakewalk or MIDI-OX (free).
 Enjoy!!